InvalcreInc/ai_security_data_poisoning/README.md

 ## Conclusion

-The results clearly show the detrimental impact of data poisoning attacks on the spam classifier model.
-The **Clean Model** performs significantly better, with high accuracy, precision, and recall across both classes.
-However, both the **Simple Poisoned Model** and **Targeted Poisoned Model** suffer a noticeable decline in performance.
+The results clearly demonstrate the detrimental effect of data poisoning attacks on the spam classifier model.
+The **Clean Model** shows strong performance, with high accuracy, precision and recall for both spam and ham classes.
+In contrast, the **Simple Poisoned Model** shows a significant drop in performance, highlighting the vulnerabilities introduced by poisoned data.
+The **Targeted Poisoned Model**, while improving accuracy, still exhibits detectable weaknesses as the targeted data points become increasingly concentrated, making the attack detectable by PAC (Probabilistic Adversarial Classifier).

-The **Targeted Poisoned Attack** demonstrates how an attacker can manipulate the model to misclassify spam emails as ham, bypassing the spam detection mechanism.
-These results highlight the importance of defending against such attacks to maintain the integrity and reliability of machine learning models.
+The **Targeted Poisoned Attack** highlights the potential for attackers to manipulate the model to misclassify spam as ham, effectively bypassing the detection mechanism.
+This manipulation results in near perfect confidence levels, close to 100%, for the misclassified instances.
+These findings underscore the critical need for robust defences against data poisoning attacks to preserve the integrity, accuracy and reliability of machine learning models in real-world applications.

 ---